Bullesta/SpectRust/README.md

     }
 }
 ```
 Early version of this had incredible speed during development.
 But as new features were added and simplicity introduced, started to slow down itself.
+Will release a branch of the original soon.

 Benchmark
 --------